ynloultratech/graphql-bundle/doc/content/07_Advanced/01_Bundle_Configuration.md

         data_warning_dismissible: true
         data_warning_style:   danger # One of "info"; "warning"; "danger"
         template:             '@YnloGraphQL/explorer.html.twig'

+        # An optional GraphQL string to use when no query exists from a previous session.
+If none is provided, GraphiQL will use its own default query.
+        default_query:        null

+        # Url or path to favicon
+        favicon:              ~

+        # Display external API documentation link
+        documentation:

+            # Url, route or path.
+            link:                 ~
+            btn_label:            Documentation
+            btn_class:            'btn btn-outline-success'
         authentication:

             # The API require credentials to make any requests,